stefanrueger/urboot/docs/makeoptions.md

      + `<name>.elf` is the executable and linkable format file
      + `<name>.lst` is a crude ASCII listing of an assembler file

-   In absence of this option `make` invents its own name that may or may not be agreeable.
+   In the absence of this option `make` invents its own name that may or may not be agreeable.
 For backward compatibility `MOVETO=<name>` does the same thing.

 ## Serial communication